Understanding the Difference Between Abdominoplasty and Lipectomy for Body Contouring

 What is Lipectomy?

-Lipectomy, a versatile plastic surgery method, involves removing fat and skin from various parts of the body to enhance body contours.
+Lipectomy, a versatile plastic surgery method, involves removing fat and skin from various parts of the body to ** body contours.
 The term originates from Greek.
 The word ‘lipo-‘ means fat, while ‘-ectomy’ refers to cutting something out of the body.
-Unlike a tummy tuck, which focuses solely on the abdominal area, lipectomy can target multiple regions, making it a comprehensive solution for those needing broader contouring surgery.
+Unlike abdominoplasty, which focuses solely on the abdominal area, lipectomy can target multiple regions, making it a comprehensive solution for those needing broader areas of surgery.

 Depending on the patient’s needs, lipectomy may involve liposuction for fat removal, along with significant incisions to excise skin.
-This flexibility allows specialist surgeons like Dr Beldholm to tailor the procedure to each individual’s specific requirements, whether it’s the abdomen, back of the arms, or inner thighs, ensuring a more balanced and contoured appearance.
+This flexibility allows specialist surgeons like Dr Beldholm to tailor the procedure to each individual’s specific requirements, whether it’s the abdomen, back of the arms, or inner thighs.

 Types of Lipectomy Procedures

-Lipectomy procedures are not one-size-fits-all; they are tailored to the patient’s specific needs, often addressing multiple areas of the body simultaneously.
+Lipectomy procedures are not one-size-fits-all; they are tailored to the patient’s specific needs, often focusing on multiple areas of the body simultaneously.
 This versatility makes lipectomy a popular choice for those seeking comprehensive body contouring procedures after significant weight loss or other life changes.

 Belt lipectomy peformed by Dr Beldholm